MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Get-ManagementRoleEntry.md

 Get-ManagementRoleEntry "Tier 2 Help Desk\Set-Mailbox" | Format-List Name, Parameters, Role, Type
 ```

-This example retrieves the Tier 2 Help Desk\\Set-Mailbox role entry and pipes the output of the Get-ManagementRoleEntry cmdlet to the Format-List cmdlet.
+This example retrieves the Tier 2 Help Desk\Set-Mailbox role entry and pipes the output of the Get-ManagementRoleEntry cmdlet to the Format-List cmdlet.
 The Format-List cmdlet then outputs only the Name, Parameters, Role and Type properties from the role entry.

 ## PARAMETERS

 ### -Identity
 The Identity parameter specifies the role entry to retrieve.
-You must specify the value of the Identity parameter in the format, \<management role\>\\\<role entry name\>, for example, ExampleRole\\Set-Mailbox.
+A valid value for this parameter uses the syntax ManagementRole\RoleEntryName (for example, ExampleRole\Set-Mailbox).

 For more information about how management role entries work, see Understanding management roles (https://technet.microsoft.com/library/dd298116.aspx).

-You can use the wildcard character (\*) instead of the role, cmdlet name or both.
+You can use the wildcard character (*) instead of the role, cmdlet name or both.

 If the role entry name contains spaces, enclose the name in quotation marks (").